sawickiap/TotalCommanderPluginTutorial/README.md

 It also defines a simple, custom archive format that uses [zlib](https://zlib.net) library for data compression.

-The tutorial itself will be available online in 2026.
+The tutorial itself will be available online some time in the future.

 Author: Adam Sawicki, https://asawicki.info